loopandlearn/news/docs/edition/2024-12-23.md

 * GitHub users (this means you!) are now required to enable two-factor authentication (2FA) as an additional security measure before January 26, 2025 or be restricted from account actions.
 See this [link](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/about-two-factor-authentication){:target="_blank"}
 * When you have a CGM or pump failure, in addition to calling it in to the manufacturer, please report it to the FDA using this [form](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm?action=reporting.home){:target="_blank"}.
     * Reporting can help make our tech more reliable and you do NOT have to be a US user to do this!

-## *Dexcom* G7 Geofencing Update

-Geofencing Update: Advocacy at Work

-Over the past 2 years, we’ve helped numerous stressed Loopers fix this issue mid-vacation so they could keep their CGM working.
-It was a long haul and a lot of work by our team and others.
-Here’s great news...

-With the new Dexcom G7 app (v2.6.0), you can reconnect anywhere!

-Please note that your initial setup of the Dexcom G7 app must be done in your home country.
-The first time you start the app, it verifies that the country you are in matches the country of residence in your account.
-This ensures you receive the resources and features approved for use in your location.

-Thanks to those who raised their voices, including [Stacy Simms of Diabetes Connections](https://www.youtube.com/watch?v=JQd2zpd3gaY){:target="_blank"}, who joined our efforts to keep G7 usable for international travelers.
-Perseverance paid off!

-## *Dexcom* G7 Pairing Help

-Trouble pairing your G7 sensor?
-Here’s a helpful tip:

-* When the sensor is inserted, it goes past a battery that turns on the sensor
-* If your sensor doesn't activate automatically, you can run a magnet over it to activate a switch that, when turned off conserves battery.
-* The applicator contains magnets or you can use any common one you have on hand.

-## What is Goosenecking

-More information about the *Dexcom* G7 sensor.
-Thanks to [Carb Counting Mama](https://carbcountingmama.ca/){:target="_blank"} who posted this information on her [Facebook page](https://www.facebook.com/carbcountingmama/posts/pfbid02fz8Wwm6yfSj4q6bN4NXuwVnQkFN2z2QCwpetCAKPY1QgukptAMsnpuanm51rpe65l){:target="_blank"}.
-You can see a [photo on Reddit](https://www.reddit.com/r/dexcom/comments/11p51kh/g7_insertion_failure/?rdt=40835){:target="_blank"} if you don't use Facebook.

-"Goosenecking"

-This is a term specific to the *Dexcom* G7 sensor.
-Upon insertion, sometimes the filament wire will not insert properly and will be poking out of the small hole on the back of the sensor.
-Hopefully, this never happens to you, but if it does, know that you didn't do anything to cause it to happen.
-Report it to *Dexcom* to get a replacement.

 ## Where did that Bolus come from?